 Accounting Trends #1: Accounting Talent Will Continue to Be in Short Supply

-With baby boomers retiring in droves and millennials preferring higher meaning in their work, fewer and fewer accountants are available to fill the jobs available today, let alone the double-digit growth that is expected to occur in available positions over the next decade.
+With baby boomers retiring in droves from your accounting firm and millennials preferring higher meaning in their work, fewer and fewer accountants are available to fill the jobs available today, let alone the double-digit growth that is expected to occur in available positions over the next decade.

 In 2019, The American Institute of CPAs Economic Outlook Survey showed that 43 percent of CEOs, CFOs and Controllers indicated that they currently have too few employees, a growing trend.
 A survey we recently conducted at Personiv supports these findings, with 85 percent of accounting executives wishing they had more time to do strategic work and only 19 percent feeling like they could easily find talent to share the load.